runpod/docs/docs/serverless/workers/vllm/get-started.md

 This step walks you through sending a request to your Serverless Endpoint.
 The vLLM Worker can use any Hugging Face model and is compatible with OpenAI's API.

-For this example, we will use the `openchat/openchat-3.5-1210` model.
+For this example, use the `openchat/openchat-3.5-1210` model.

 ## Initialize your project